untemps/svelte-readotron/README.md

 You can utilize any selector supported by the Web API [querySelector](https://developer.mozilla.org/fr/docs/Web/API/Document/querySelector) function.
 If several elements match the selector, it only parses the text of the first element in the array.

+The component will wait for the element to be present in the DOM before parsing its content.
+If the element is not found after 1000ms, an error is raised and displayed.
+This is achieved with the [@untemps/dom-observer](https://github.com/untemps/dom-observer) package.

 ### Lang

 'lang' is an optional prop that designates the language of the text to parse.
 The component implements the [@untemps/read-per-minute](https://github.com/untemps/read-per-minute) underhand package which returns an estimation based on the *lang* (language).